pagkly/Zed/Investopedia4/All You Need to Know About the Winner's Curse.md

 -   The gap in auctioned vs. intrinsic value can typically be attributed to incomplete information, types of bidders, emotions, or a variety of other subjective factors.
 -   Originally, the term winner's curse was coined as a result of companies bidding for offshore oil drilling rights in the Gulf of Mexico.1
 -   In the investing world, the term often applies to initial public offerings (IPOs) but comprehensively a winner’s curse can happen in any market where auctions take place.
--   The gap between intrinsic and auction value will generally be influenced by the bidders involved.
+-   The gap between intrinsic and auction value [[Will|will]] generally be influenced by the bidders involved.

 ## Understanding the Winner's Curse